 Weekend and cultural excursions will include Petra, the Dead Sea, Jarash, Ajloun Castle, Madaba, the Roman Ampitheatre, the Citadel, Aqaba, Wadi Rum, Wadi Mujib, local cooking classes, and more.
 Students will lodge with homestay families; survival Arabic classes are included for non-native speakers (please note there is no requirement for prior Arabic-language proficiency.)
 Students will also have full access to lectures associated with all programs at the School for International Training – Jordan.

-Special requirements: trip fee (multiple scholarships and flexible payment plans are available); air fare (not included); single-use entry visa fee of 40JOD/57USD; tuition cost for optional supplemental 3-SCH practicum (available as a Summer I mini-mester); some meals; day-to-day expenses in Jordan; registration with UH Office of Learning Abroad; travel insurance.
-Space is very limited; students must have completed the associated course, Health & Human Rights HON 3306H, by the end of the Spring 2020 semester to participate in the fieldwork experience.
-Travel dates are approximately May 16 – June 25, 2020.
+Special requirements: program fee (multiple scholarships and flexible payment plans are available); airfare (not included); the Jordan Pass, which includes a single-use entry visa fee and admission to some 40 cultural sites throughout the Kingdom; tuition cost for optional supplemental 3-SCH practicum (available as a Summer I mini-mester); some meals; day-to-day expenses in Jordan; registration with UH Office of Learning Abroad; CISI travel insurance.
+Space is very limited; students must have completed the associated course, Health & Human Rights HON 3306H, by the end of the Spring 2022 semester to participate in the fieldwork experience.

-Summer 2021; Trip Length: 10 Days
+Fall 2022; Trip Length: 8 Days

-Led by Laura Bland
+Led by Robert Cremins

 For information on other Learning Abroad Programs at the University of Houston, please visit the Office of Learning Abroad's website.